In the current low interest rate environment, many investors have looked to income strategies to maintain or increase the returns on their portfolios.

 Source: Macrobond, January 1986 – 31st August 2016

 However, we believe the current search for yield is driving investors to ignore the rising risks in some dividend equity strategies, potentially undermining the stability of future income many of these investors are seeking.
-And we are not alone – as recently as July 2015 the OECD warned pension funds against an ‘excessive search for yield’ in order to meet liabilities.
+And we are not alone – as recently as July 2015 the OECD warned pension funds against an ‘excessive search for yield’ in order to meet liabilities1.

 Chief among our concerns is the crowding that is seen within major income stocks.
 We analysed the holdings of the largest 10 UK equity income focused mutual funds (taken from both the IA UK Equity Income and IA UK All Companies sectors) and found that crowding is rife within the largest holdings.